YogeshK34/agent-challenge/README.md

 ## 🎯 Project Overview

 Story Forge is an AI-powered creative writing assistant that leverages the Mastra framework to help authors, game designers, and storytellers overcome writer's block and develop rich narratives.
-The agent uses three specialized tools to generate creative content on demand.

 ### Key Features